Algoritmeregister/standard/README.md

 -----|-----|-----
 x |All codebase documentation MUST be in English. |
 v |All code MUST be in English, except where policy is machine interpreted as code. |
-x |All bundled policy not available in English MUST have an accompanying summary in English. |No policy referred to yet ? |Any translation MUST be up to date with the English version and vice versa. | Looks like they are up to date in the standard but not in the documentation v |There SHOULD be no acronyms, abbreviations, puns or legal/non-English/domain specific terms in the codebase without an explanation preceding it or a link to an explanation. |
+v |All bundled policy not available in English MUST have an accompanying summary in English. |
+? |Any translation MUST be up to date with the English version and vice versa. | Looks like they are up to date in the standard but not in the documentation v |There SHOULD be no acronyms, abbreviations, puns or legal/non-English/domain specific terms in the codebase without an explanation preceding it or a link to an explanation. |
 v |The name of the codebase SHOULD be descriptive and free from acronyms, abbreviations, puns or organizational branding. | Algoritmeregister "standard" vs "algorithmregistery-standard" could be discussed